 - Adamo Martinelli, aged 19, who landed in America from Riese, Italy, in 1906

-- Adelaide Martinelli, aged 25, who emigrated to America from Licciana, Italy, in 1911
+- Adelaide Martinelli, aged 25, who immigrated to America from Licciana, Italy, in 1911

-- Adelina Martinelli, aged 19, who emigrated to the United States from Dessietto, Italy, in 1911
+- Adelina Martinelli, aged 19, who immigrated to the United States from Dessietto, Italy, in 1911

 - Agnese Martinelli, aged 19, who settled in America from S. Vito, Lucca, in 1913